astronautlabs/bitstream/README.md

 let element = await MyElement.deserialize(buffer);
 ```

-### Numbers
+### Number fields

-- Numbers are treated as big-endian unsigned integers by default
-- Any decimal portions of numbers is truncated.
 - `null` and `undefined` are written as `0` during serialization
+- Numbers are treated as big-endian unsigned integers by default.
+Decimal portions of numbers are truncated.
+    - Use the `{ number: { format: 'signed' }}` option to use signed two's complement integer.
+Decimals are truncated
+    - Use the `{ number: { format: 'float' }}` option to use IEEE 754 floating point.
+Decimals are retained
-- An error is thrown when trying to serialize `NaN` or infinite values
+- An error is thrown when trying to serialize `NaN` or infinite values (except when using the `float` format)
--

-### Boolean
+### Boolean fields

-If you specify type `boolean` for a field, the integer value `0` will be deserialized to `false` and all other values will be deserialized as `true`.
+If you specify type `boolean` for a field, the integer value `0` will be deserialized to `false` and all other values
+will be deserialized as `true`.
 When booleans are serialized, `0` is used for `false` and `1` is used for true.

+You can customize this behavior using the boolean field options (ie `@Field(8, { boolean: { ... } })`):

+- `true`: The numeric value to use for `true` (default `1`)
+- `false`: The numeric value to use for `false` (default `0`)
+- `undefined`: The numeric value to use when writing `undefined` (default `0`)
+- `mode`: How to handle novel inputs when reading:
+    - `"true-unless"`: The value is true unless the numeric value chosen for 'false' is observed
+    - `"false-unless"`: The value is false unless the numeric value chosen for 'true' is observed
+    - `"undefined"`: The value is `true` if the numeric value for 'true' is observed, `false` if the numeric value for
+      'false' is observed and `undefined` otherwise.

+If none of these options fit your use case, you can write a custom `Serializer`.

-### Strings
+### String fields

 Elements can also handle serializing fixed-length strings.
-To represent a fixed-length 5 byte string, set the length to `5` (note that this differs from other field types, where the length
-specified is in bits).
+For example, to represent a fixed-length 5-byte string,
+set the length to `5` (note that this differs from other types where the length is specified in bits).

 ```typescript
     @Field(5) stringField : string;